aws/amazon-cloudwatch-agent/amazon-cloudwatch-container-insights/ecs-task-definition-templates/deployment-mode/README.md

 ## Example Amazon ECS task definitions based on deployment modes

-You can deploy CloudWatch Agent into Amazon ECS clusters to enable various functionality: StatsD, AWS SDK Metrics, etc.
+You can deploy CloudWatch Agent into Amazon ECS clusters to enable various functionality: StatsD, AWS SDK Metrics, Prometheus Monitoring, etc.

 For each of these features, you can deploy the CloudWatch Agent in one or more of the following deployment modes:
 * Sidecar - CloudWatch Agent works at the Task level.
 Reasons for choosing this mode include but are not restricted to: